RobbyRed98/stable-diffusion-web-ui-amd/README.md

 # Notice

-This repository provides an additional `Dockerfile_amd` enabling AMD GPU (via ROCm) support for the stable-diffusion webui develop in the original repo:
+This repository provides an additional `Dockerfile_amd` enabling AMD GPU (via ROCm) support for the stable-diffusion webui developed by the authors of the original repository:

 https://github.com/Sygil-Dev/sygil-webui